 Danger of Lead Poisoning from Galvanized Steel Pipes

-However this old fashioned and hazardous pipes material has been found in homes that weren't built until the 1980s.
+However, this old-fashioned and hazardous pipe material has been found in homes built before the 1980s.

 Galvanized Steel Pipe Lifespan

-Corrosion additionally can happen at the joints, which can bring about a leak.
-Sadly, when those leaks occur behind your walls or under your floors, you may not find them until after your home has effectively sustained wide damage.
+Corrosion can also occur at joints, causing leaks.
+Sadly, when leaks occur behind walls or under floors, you may not find them until your home has sustained extensive damage.

-There are a few issues related with galvanized lines: low water pressure, unequal water distribution, water discoloration and leaks.
+There are a few issues related to galvanized lines: low water pressure, unequal water distribution, water discoloration, and leaks.

 Danger of Lead Poisoning from Galvanized Steel Pipes